sammyhansali/sammyhansali/README.md

 ## Technologies and Tools

-Here are some of the languages, libraries, and tools I frequently work with:
+Here are some of the languages, libraries, and tools I have experience working with:

 ### Programming Languages